FR-UN/Education/README.md

 The repository contains two folders, which are explained below.
 Many of the documents of this repository are written in spanish as they are oriented for the Colombian engineering community.

-## Paper -  Education on Emerging Technologies for Fire and Explosion Safety Through Problem-Based Learning (ETFES)
+## Paper -  Problem-Based Learning and Physical Modeling Tools as a venue to connect engineering competencies with fire and explosion safety (PBL)
-Repository of the paper entitled Education on Emerging Technologies for Fire and Explosion Safety Through Problem-Based Learning
+Repository of the paper entitled Problem-Based Learning and Physical Modeling Tools as a venue to connect engineering competencies with fire and explosion safety

 ## RAE 2020 project
 Resources of the course Entitled Emerging Technologies against Fires and Explosions developed in the frame of the RAE project